 5. Cycle Through the City

-I often find one of the best introductions to a city is a bicycle tour.
-It’s more fast-paced than a walking tour, so you get to cover much more ground and learn a lot more on the way too!
+One of the best introductions to a city is a bicycle tour.
+It’s more fast-paced than a walking tour, so you get to cover much more ground and learn much more on the way, too!

 There is an impressive route of cycle networks spanning over 1,720km.
 Plus, the city boasts over 56,000 spots to park your bike if need be.